emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has watchlists + continue watching. ✔️
 1. Site has sorting options, but a bit more could be added for discoverability. ⚠️
 1. Site does have 4K (apple and papaya sources). ✔️
 1. Site looks good + works well on mobile. ✔️

 ***
-## AlienFlix
-### Score: 20/24
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 9 servers, but does not auto-switch if one fails. ❌
-1. Site does not have episode auto-next. ❌
-1. UI is good, feels modern, easy to navigate. ✔️
-1. Has subs built into most hosts. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has continue watching, watch lists, and favorites. ✔️
-1. Site has good sorting + a AI to help discover new content . ✔️
-1. Site does have 4K content. ✔️
-1. Site looks good + works well on mobile. ✔️

-***